tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

-There was a lot of discussion inside the Mozilla community regarding the community sentiment and press articles--many of whom equated Eich with Mozilla, leaving many Mozillians--feeling like they were being attacked for a belief held by their CEO.
-Speaking for myself, it was frustrated being painted with the same brush as Eich--I'm a bisexual guy who works at a company that promotes total freedom on the Internet (and thus in some ways the world).
+There was a lot of discussion inside the Mozilla community regarding the community sentiment and press articles--many of whom equated Eich with Mozilla, leaving many Mozillians feeling like they were being attacked for a belief they didn't hold because it was held by their CEO.
+Speaking for myself, it was frustrating being painted with the same brush as Eich--I'm a bisexual guy who works at a company that promotes total freedom on the Internet (and thus in some ways the world).
 Being labelled as someone who works for an anti-LGBT company stung a bit.